You don't need much to maintain the basics on your bike; a few tools, some time, good light ...and a bit of patience!

 - Plastic gloves to keep your hands clean (free from many garages) or a good hand cleaner (slightly abrasive or add some salt or sugar to washing up liquid).

-Better-quality multi-tools often include allen keys, screwdrivers and a chain tool.
+Better-quality multi-tools usually include allen keys, screwdrivers and a chain tool.

 More advanced servicing will require specialist tools.